 The components of the kit are the visible components of cells when viewed with a light microscope.
 Items that cannot be seen because they are too small or too difficult to be stained are not included.
 However, some items that are themselves too small to be seen (like thylakoids and nuclear pores) but are found within larger, visible structures are included to prevent any misconceptions about cellular structures.
 All the plastic components of the Dynamic Cell Model Kit are dishwasher safe and durable.

 The Dynamic Cell Models can be used to model numerous cell types.
 In the photos above, one shows an Elodea cell modeled on a table.
 Another shows cheek cell being modeled; this cheek cell has numerous bacteria on it.

 Each kit contains enough cellular components to model two cells at the same time.
 To work with four groups in a classroom, have two groups build models and the other two critique/correct it.
 For the next two cells, switch the initiating and correcting group.

-Incorporating the models into your classroom can change the way you teach the subject of the cell.
-This can make some teachers uncomfortable, which is not our goal.
+We understand that incorporating the models into your classroom can change the way you teach the subject of the cell.
+This can be uncomfortable for some teachers, which is not our goal.
 To help prevent this discomfort, we have posted some videos of a variety of ways to use the Dynamic Cell Models in the classroom for your viewing.

 The products of Cell Zone, Inc., are based upon work supported by the National Science Foundation (under grants #0618182 & #0726473).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.